The Smartt View: Life, Love and Cluttered Closets

-Lisa Smartt is a 51-year old woman who loves to laugh!
-Born in a small town in West Kentucky, she now writes a weekly humor column from her home outside Dresden, Tennessee.
-She lives on 16 wooded acres with her husband of 26 years, two sons (who sometimes fight), and a mis-guided cat named "Hobo."
-She's written two books, The Smartt View 1: Life, Love, and Cluttered Closets and The Smartt View 2: Life in Progress.
+Lisa Smartt is a 53-year-old woman who loves to laugh!
+Born in a small town in West Kentucky, she now writes a weekly newspaper column from her home outside Dresden, Tennessee.
+She lives on 16 wooded acres with her husband of 28 years, two teenage sons (who sometimes fight), two dogs, and two male cats who desperately need Prozac.

 Most Popular Topics: